IBM-Cloud/docs/manageapps/depapps.md

 Deploying an application to {{site.data.keyword.Bluemix_notm}} includes two phases, staging the application and starting the application.

 Cloud Foundry now supports Diego, a new runtime architecture.
 Diego provides support for several container technologies, including Garden, Docker, and Windows containers.
 Future enhancements and fixes for Cloud Foundry will go directly to Diego, and will not be supported in DEA.
+The updated Cloud Foundry Diego architecture affects all {{site.data.keyword.Bluemix_notm}} Public regions.

 ### Staging an application with Diego
 All Diego components are designed to be clustered which means you can easily create different availability zones.
 Secure communication between all Diego components uses TLS.